ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
+Effortless User Authentication with NestJS and Prisma: A Beginner-Friendly Guide - <a href="https://medium.com/@tona_tech/effortless-user-authentication-with-nestjs-and-prisma-a-beginner-friendly-guide-99989d36d7c2" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Adetona Adegbite`**

+<blockquote>Authentication is a critical part of any application, but it doesn’t have to be complex.
+In this article, I’ll walk you through building a…</blockquote>

+<h3>2.
 The Great Node.js Intervention of 2025 - <a href="https://medium.com/@haydengpt/the-great-node-js-intervention-of-2025-24821f8d0cec" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Hayden Baillio`**

 <blockquote>When CVEs Become Tough Love</blockquote>

-<h3>2.
+<h3>3.
+NodeJS 23 is HERE!
+Features that will blow your mind 🤯 - <a href="https://medium.com/@Luna-Rojas/nodejs-23-is-here-features-that-will-blow-your-mind-0560ebfd8847" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Luna Rojas`**

+<blockquote>Released on October 16, 2024, introduces a suite of features and improvements enhancing developer experience, performance, and security.</blockquote>

+<h3>4.
+Role Base Access Control In Nest JS - <a href="https://medium.com/@palashmahabub/role-base-access-control-in-nest-js-e984f3db4634" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mahabub Hossain`**

+<blockquote>글을 확인하려면 링크를 클릭하세요. ⌲</blockquote>

+<h3>5.
 Optimizing prom-client: How We Improved P99 Latencies by 10x in Node.js - <a href="https://medium.com/@Games24x7Tech/optimizing-prom-client-how-we-improved-p99-latencies-by-10x-in-node-js-c3c2f6c68297" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Games24x7 Blogs`**

 <blockquote>The prom-client (Prometheus Client) is the most popular library for Node.js, with approximately 2 million weekly downloads.
 This library…</blockquote>

-<h3>3.
-I Reduced AWS Bills by 80% Just by Optimizing Node.js Code - <a href="https://medium.com/aws-tip/i-reduced-aws-bills-by-80-just-by-optimizing-node-js-code-c8c13618d5d0" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `AWS Tip`**

-<blockquote>The Art of AWS Cost-Cutting: A Node.js Optimization Journey</blockquote>

-<h3>4.
-The Complete Node.js Backend Development: Everything You need to Know to Get Started - <a href="https://medium.com/@adarsh-gupta/the-complete-node-js-backend-development-everything-you-need-to-know-to-get-started-fadd56b7be78" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adarsh Gupta`**

-<blockquote>There is no prerequisite to read this blog if you know JavaScript a little bit.
-Everything is written for complete beginners, but that will…</blockquote>

-<h3>5.
-100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript in Plain English`**

-<blockquote>So you want to try out vector search but you don’t want to pay OpenAI, or use Huggingface, and you don’t want to pay a vector database…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>